DoctorKhan/The-Human-Experiment-Book/src/05_part_crime_scene/12_catastrophe_control.md

-# Chapter 2: The Catastrophe and the Coup
+# Chapter 2: Catastrophe and Control

 For millions of years, the Gardeners' experiment proceeded exactly as designed.
 Humanity developed gradually, naturally, in harmony with the co-evolutionary engine that linked consciousness growth to genetic expression.
 The Gneh-tah served as patient teachers, appearing when wisdom was needed, then withdrawing to let humans integrate their learning.
 The Igigi maintained the infrastructure, protecting the experiment from a distance.